- Trust Marketing Platform

 When was the last time you received a handwritten letter from a friend?
 Chances are you remember - you might have even kept it as a keepsake.

-Automation and templates have their place, but taking the time and effort to craft a unique answer to every review will add an authentic touch to your online presence.
+Automation and templates have their place, but taking the time and effort to craft a unique answer to every review will add a truly authentic and appreciated touch to your online presence.

 3. Refer to details in the review